kalilfiat/Kalil_Fiat_TechArt/Maya_Scripts/Maya_node_wrangler/README.md

 With a selected mesh, the tool can:

-- Create and assign a new Arnold material.
+- Create a new Arnold material
-- Update textures on an existing material.
+- Update textures on an existing material
-- Auto-detect texture types from naming conventions.
+- Auto-detect texture types from naming conventions
-- Connect only the maps provided.
+- Connect only provided maps
-- Configure utility nodes automatically when needed.
+- Configure utility nodes automatically

 Designed as a lightweight utility for surfacing workflows and faster asset preparation.